-• Press the keypad to jump control to the Contrast Adjust/Backlight Menu.

-• Press the RACK keypad to enter the Service Schedule Menu.

-Press and hold Storp then to enter Delayed Start Menu.

-• Press and hold STOP then SHACK then to enter the System Menu.
+- Press the keypad to jump control to the Contrast Adjust/Backlight Menu. - Press the BACK keypad to enter the Service Schedule Menu. - Press and hold STOP then ► to enter Delayed Start Menu. - Press and hold STOP ONOFF then BACK then to enter the System Menu.

-• Press the keypad on the Cycle Menu to unlock door.